All Love

 Common Signs of Unhealthy Love

-Fear of Losing Them You stay not because you are happy, but because you are afraid of what life would feel like without them.
+Fear of Losing Them.
+You stay not because you are happy, but because you are afraid of what life would feel like without them.
+You have organized your life around keeping them.
+You have made yourself smaller to keep them comfortable.
+The thought of leaving terrifies you more than the thought of staying.

 Healthy Love Feels Like: